deveshchawla/MeetScheduler/README.md

 # MeetScheduler
 A command line Meeting Management System which allows user to create, manage and notify meetings to other users of the system.

+This mini project implements various OOPS concepts.
+The application uses info stored in specific format in various txt files.

 Features:
 1. Schedule a Meeting.